montilab/RSNet/README.md

 for structure learning and analysis of Markov and conditional Gaussian Bayesian (optional) networks.

-To enhance the stability and reliability of inferred network structures, **RSNet** incorporates multiple resampling strategies.
-For both Markov and conditional Gaussian Bayesian networks, the framework supports four general approaches:

 **RSNet** supports multiple resampling strategies to improve the stability and reliability of inferred network structures.
 For both Markov and conditional Gaussian Bayesian networks, the framework